What if your life could feel richer, more vivid, more abundant, more meaningful?

 Presence is a state of heightened awareness of your conscious experience.
 With an intentional focus on what is occurring in the current moment, Presence allows us to embrace our experiences with openness and more clearly see the mechanisms at work that determine them.

-“…the present moment.
+“We are concerned here with understanding something which is—the present moment.
 This is not a psychological or spiritual discipline for self-improvement.
-It is simply being aware of this present experience, and realizing that you can neither define it nor divide yourself from it.” – Alan Watts
+It is simply being aware of this present experience, and realizing that you can neither define it nor divide yourself from it.
+There is no rule but “Look!” – Alan Watts

 When asked what surprised him most about humanity, the Dalai Lama said,